-Prior to the completion of this offering, we expect to adopt a Code of Business Conduct and Ethics, or the Code of Conduct, that is applicable to all of our employees and directors.
-Upon adoption, the Code of Conduct will be available on our website at www.argenx.com.
-The audit committee of our board of directors will be responsible for overseeing the Code of Conduct and will be required to approve any waivers of the Code of Conduct for employees and directors.
+We adopted a Code of Business Conduct and Ethics, or the Code of Conduct, that is applicable to all of our employees and directors.
+The Code of Conduct is available on our website at www.argenx.com.
+The audit committee of our board of directors is responsible for overseeing the Code of Conduct and is required to approve any waivers of the Code of Conduct for employees and directors.
 We expect that any amendments to the Code of Conduct, and any waivers of its requirements, will be disclosed on our website.